 Best Seasons to Hike: Fall

 Beginning Point: Gravel Parking off Meat Camp Road

 Directions from Boone, NC: From the intersection of NC 194 and US 421 in Boone, follow NC 194 North for 4.3 miles.
-Then, turn left onto Meat Camp Road and follow it for 6.1 miles to the gravel parking area on the right, opposite a gated road into a field on the left.
-If the roads begins switchbacking downhill, you have to missed the parking area.
+Then, turn left onto Meat Camp Road and follow it for 6.1 miles to a gated gravel parking area on the right, opposite a gated road into a field on the left where the trail begins.
+You must park on the side of the road somewhere in the area of the parking area and gates.
+If the road begins switchbacking downhill, you have missed the trailhead.

 Click here to download a track of this hike.

 Note: I accidentally deleted the track of my Snake Mountain hike, so the map and profile above use the track of the hike that was provided to me by a friend.
 I followed the exact same route that is depicted by the track.

 Despite its breathtaking views, Snake Mountain is a place I had never even heard about until I was in the final planning stages for my trip to Northwest North Carolina.
 Snake Mountain is virtually unknown to all but the most experienced hikers and some locals because part of the trail passes through private property and the trail itself is very primitive and technical.
 Begin the hike by crossing to the west side of Meat Camp Road from the gravel parking area.
 The beginning of the trail is marked by a locked gate, which you will have to move as best you can and scramble under the chain.
 The first part of the hike passes through private property that is part of the Sunalei Preserve housing development.
 Please respect the owners' decision to allow public access by not leaving any trash.
 Access may become restricted if visitors trash up the trail, and it is up to all of us to prevent this from happening.